xhyrom/discord-datamining/data/articles/normal/articles/15309878230167/content.md

     <li>After accepting the promo to your account, you'll now be automatically redirected to your <strong>Subscriptions</strong> tab in your User Settings to see your newly activated Nitro subscription on your account.</li>
 </ul>
 <h2 id="h_01H3X7M4H82RC1EDBHTFYVHWB0"><strong>What if I am an Active Nitro Basic, Nitro Classic, or Server Boosting Subscriber? </strong></h2>
-<p>Just to clarify - if you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
+<p id="docs-internal-guid-4751f8e9-7fff-98ec-dcc1-0aa0c8294342">Just to clarify - if you have had a Discord Nitro subscription at any point on your account and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
-<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 1 month Nitro subscription.</p>
+<p>So long as you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 1 or 3 month Nitro subscription.</p>
 <h3>
     <strong>HOWEVER, please note:</strong><strong><br></strong><strong>- By choosing to activate this 1 month/3 months trial, you will lose any features associated with your current subscriptions, and **you will not receive a refund for any remaining value on your current subscription**.</strong>
 </h3>